Skip to content

 Does United Basic Economy include a carry-on bag?

-On domestic and short-haul flights, no. United Basic Economy allows only a personal item on domestic routes, the same restriction as Spirit's Value fare.
+On domestic and short-haul flights, no. United Basic Economy allows only a personal item on domestic routes, the same restriction Spirit's Value fare carried while Spirit operated.
 On transatlantic, transpacific, and South American Basic Economy flights, United does include a carry-on.
 MileagePlus Premier members and United credit cardholders get a carry-on on all fares regardless.

 Is Spirit Airlines still operating in 2026?